Skip to main content

 optional_params:

-on_flagged_action: monitor # or "block"
+on_flagged_action: passthrough # or "block" or "monitor"

 violation_threshold: 0.5 # score >= threshold is flagged